RusakovLab/MonteCarloSynapse/README.md

 ## 5. License

-This software is provided under the **University College London academic use license**.
-For use beyond academic or research purposes, please contact the author.
+This MATLAB is used under the **University College London academic use license**.

 ---